-12 Tips To Help You Keep In Better Touch With Long Distance Friends
+12 Tips To Stay In Better Touch With Long Distance Friends

 It can be tough and disheartening when you or a close friend moves away.
 Hanging out, sharing experiences, and staying involved in one another’s life was once easy and natural, but once distance becomes a factor in a friendship, effort has to be made on both sides.
 You may find yourself struggling for ways to maintain the same level of depth and intimacy that an in-person friendship once easily sustained.